 Nod Ghosh was associate editor at Flash Frontier 2016-17.
 A graduate of the Hagley Writers’ Institute in Christchurch, New Zealand.
 Nod regularly offers critique to other writers.
 Nod’s work has appeared in NZ publications Landfall, JAAM and Takahē, as well as various overseas publications.
 ‘The Cool Box’ was runner-up in the June 2017 Bath Flash Fiction award.

-Nod is guest editing, with Rachel Smith, the April 2018: FLORA AND FAUNA issue of Flash Frontier.
+Nod guest edited, with Rachel Smith, the April 2018: FLORA AND FAUNA issue of Flash Frontier.

 Michael Harlow’s Nothing For It But To Sing, winner of the Kathleen Grattan Award for Poetry, was published in 2016 by Otago University Press.
 He has been awarded the Beatson Prize for poetry, and in 2014 the Lauris Edmond Memorial Award for Distinguished Contribution to Poetry in NZ.
 He has published ten books of poetry, two of which have been short-listed for the National Book Awards.
 In collaboration with NZ-Suisse composer Kit Powell, he has composed, as a librettist, some thirteen Performance Works, many of which have been performed in Switzerland, Germany, France and New Zealand.
 He lives in Central Otago and works as a writer, editor and Jungian therapist.
 He is the 2017 NFFD judge, with Emma Neale.
 Recent interviews can be found here (2016) and here (2017).